 It is legally possible for birds, rats, rabbits, snakes, monkeys, hedgehogs, and other animals to be certified as ESAs.
 However, they may pose a hazard to public safety, be difficult to care for or travel with or be insufficient in providing the physical comfort their owners need.
 Each case is evaluated individually by a licensed mental health professional to determine if the animal is providing sufficient comfort and support to qualify as an ESA.

-There are many differences between ESA dogs, service dogs, and therapy dogs.
+There are many differences between emotional support dogs, service dogs, and therapy dogs.
 An Emotional Support dog is specifically for those suffering from emotional or mental disabilities and is not trained to perform certain tasks.
 Instead, they act as a companion and source of emotional support to their owners in the form of therapy.
 For a person to designate their pet dog as an ESA, they must have a valid letter from a licensed mental health professional.

 Service dogs, on the other hand, are specifically trained to help individuals with impairments such as seizures, hearing loss, visual impairment, post-traumatic stress disorder, or mobility impairments.
 They must be trained and certified as service dogs and benefit from being able to go anywhere their owners go.